For many years the SAR. has recognized the many common bonds of purpose and principles shared by the SAR and Scouting BSA.

 - State winners applications are submitted to the SAR.
 National Eagle Scout Committee which meets in February or March of each year to judge state winner entries, and from them to select the three top National Scholarship winners.

-The National winner receives an $8000 Scholarship award and is brought as our guest to the National SAR Congress, held in June or July each year, where the award is made and the Eagle presents his essay to the assembly.
+The National winner receives an $8000 Scholarship award and is brought as our guest to the National SAR Congress, held in June or July each year, where the award is made and the Eagle presents their essay to the assembly.

 The first runner-up receives a $4000 award, and the second runner-up $2000, presented at State society meetings.